-Based on the above net exposures and assuming that all other variables remain constant, a 10% depreciation of the U.S. dollar against all of the above currencies would result in an increase foreign exchange effects in the period of approximately \$65,000 (2013 - \$710,000).
+Based on the above net exposures and assuming that all other variables remain constant, a 10% depreciation of the U.S. dollar against all of the above currencies would result in an increase in foreign exchange effects in the year of approximately \$28,000 (2014 - \$64,000).
 This sensitivity analysis includes only outstanding foreign currency denominated items.